Are you wondering how to invest in silver? With turmoil running high worldwide, now may be the time for investors to enter the market.

 In general, higher interest rates tend to put pressure on non-interest-bearing assets like gold and silver; conversely, when interest rates are lower, precious metals tend to perform better.
 However, there are times when silver has remained relatively flat in the face of rate hikes, such as in 2018.

-The US Federal Reserve has kept interest rates incredibly low in recent years, which has since positively affected gold as well as silver.
+The US Federal Reserve had kept interest rates incredibly low in recent years, which did positively affect gold as well as silver.

-Further rate cuts remain front and center in many investors’ minds — and for good reason.
-The Fed continues to have a dovish tone when it comes to interest rate hikes.
+Central Banks around the world, including the Fed, are raising interest rates to battle inflation at the risk of pushing economies around the world into recession.
+Further rate hikes and the possibility of a return to rate cuts remain front and center in many investors’ minds — and for good reason.
+The Fed continues to have a hawkish tone when it comes to interest rate hikes.
 Market participants who are looking to invest in silver and are wondering when silver will go up will want to watch what the Fed and other central banks do in regards to interest rates and gold buying.

 Where gold goes, silver will typically follow.
 In fact, many silver analysts emphasize that one of the main catalysts behind a potential uptick in silver prices is the value of gold.